seedcommons/madeline/README.md

 ##### Adjust QuickBooks settings

-1. Inside Madeline, in the main menu, go to "Manage > Settings".
+1. Inside Madeline in the main menu go to "Manage > Settings".
 1. Ensure that the QuickBooks account you wish to use is connected.
 1. Click on "Full Sync".
 1. In the "QuickBooks Accounts" settings below, select 3 separate accounts.
-  1. Principal Account: Funds will be disbursed from the principal account.
+  1. Any funds that will be disbursed will come from the principal account.
   1. Specific accounts in QuickBooks cannot be used as the 3 main QuickBooks accounts specified in "QuickBooks Accounts" in your Madeline settings.
 If you encounter an error when trying to add a disbursement, please try selecting a different account in your "QuickBooks Accounts" settings.

 ##### Add a disbursement transaction

 1. When you are ready to add a disbursement to a specific loan, visit the loan in Madeline.
+You can get to a specific loan by clicking "Loans" in the main menu and finding the loan you want to view.
 (For example, http://http://localhost:3000/admin/loans/{loan-id})
 1. Click on the "Transactions" tab.
 1. Click on the "Add Transaction".
 1. A modal will appear.